oneananda/Software-Architecture-Best-Practices/3rd Party Tools/Networking Tools/ngrok.md

 **Perfect for Webhook and API Testing:** Testing webhooks or APIs usually requires exposing your local server to the internet.
 With ngrok, you get a public URL that connects directly to your local server, making testing a breeze without any deployment headaches.

 **Firewall-Friendly:** ngrok tunnels through firewalls and NATs without needing any special configuration, making it a great choice for developers working in restricted network environments.

+ngrok is a lifesaver when you need to make your local projects accessible on the web quickly and securely.
+Whether you’re developing apps, testing APIs, or just want to share your progress with someone, ngrok is the tool that simplifies the process for you.